cymushier/ng-material-menu/README.md

-# NgMaterialMenu
+# Ng Material Menu

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.
+This project project is an attempt to have a standard material menu for basis of faster applications development.
+It's inspired by the dynamic implementation of [Angular Material Documentation](https://angular.io)

 ## Development server